vahidhedayati/ajaxdependancyselection/README.md

 =======================

 Ajaxdependancyselection is a Grails plugin which makes use of jquery to provide either select or auto complete form fields.
-This can be any combination of either fully dependant objects or full dependant as well as no reference bindings.
+This can be any combination of either fully dependent objects or full dependent as well as no reference bindings.

-0.23 - removed null from values updated (default additional selection field added when values update) - this now means user has to still choose this value

-0.22 - added required by default set to required for all taglib calls.
-       if user wishes not to require a field then they must specifiy: required="false" in any of the below calls

-0.17 has no real changes, besides a tidy up of services and taglib.

-0.19 is a broken build - there were issues with the tidyup I did with selectSecondary, totally forgot it was being used by selectPrimary.
-0.20 should be fine

 # Installation:

 Add plugin Dependency :

-	compile ":ajaxdependancyselection:0.23"
+	compile ":ajaxdependancyselection:0.24" (unreleased fixing some issues)

 Or via grails command line:

 	grails install-plugin ajaxdependancyselection

-#Required:

-	jquery-ui
+# Required:
 	ajaxdependancyselection

+# For autocomplete:
+	compile ":jquery-ui:1.10.3"

+0.23 - removed null from values updated (default additional selection field added when values update), this now means user has to still choose this value

+0.22 - added required by default set to required for all taglib calls.
+       if user wishes not to require a field then they must specifiy: required="false" in any of the below calls

+0.19 - Broken build - there were issues with the tidyup I did with selectSecondary, totally forgot it was being used by selectPrimary.
+0.20 should be fine